Social Work

 You will also be asked to:

-- Complete a pre-entry interview with the Chair of Human Services.
+- Selected applicants will be requested to complete a pre-entry interview with the Chair of Human Services.

 - Provide a character reference from an employer, Band or Metis agency or leadership, elder, teacher, government official, or equivalent.